 Listed below are our first Alumni Zoom events of the 2021 Series.
 Please keep checking in as more will be listed when confirmed.
 Invitations with zoom links will be sent out to the relevant groups a few weeks before the event.
 However, all alumni can attend any of these events, so if you are interested but aren't in the suggested co-hort, please email email@example.com and we will send you details.

-The events listed below are not yet open for booking, however, if you want to attend any of them please click the date of the event you are interested in.
-You will be re-directed to an email form, please fill in your name and years at College in the message body, the Alumni Office will email you more information within two working days.
+The events listed below are not yet open for booking, however, if you want further details please click the date of the event you are interested in.
+You will be re-directed to an email form, please fill in your name and years at College in the message body, the Alumni Office will contact you more information within two working days.

 Tuesday 11th May: 'Understanding how COVID-19 vaccines work: Challenges and Opportunities'.
 The speaker is Darwin alumni Ann Ager.
 Ann is Professor of Cellular Immunity and Immunotherapy in the School of Medicine, Cardiff University.
 She heads a team of students and postdoctoral fellows studying how T-cells move around the body to protect us against virus infections, cancer and Alzheimer’s disease.
 As Chair of Forum and a Trustee of the British Society for Immunology (BSI), a Council member of the International Union of Immunological Societies (IUIS) Ann is an advocate for Immunology to governments and other policy makers.
 Ann is also deputy chair of the BSI-NCRI alliance which brings together immunologists and oncologists who research, develop and use cancer immunotherapies.